efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/fullsimlight/index.md

 ./fullSimLight -m ../share/FullSimLight/pythia.g4 -P ttbar -g geometry-ATLAS-R2-2016-01-00-01_wSPECIALSHAPE.db
  ```

  The number of events that the user wants to simulate must be specified in the Geant4 macro file.
-A specific *pythia.g4* macro file can be found in the *&lt path-to-install &gt/share/FullSimLight* directory, that should be used when simulating Pythia events and can be edited according to the user needs.
+A specific *pythia.g4* macro file can be found in the *<  path-to-install >/share/FullSimLight* directory, that should be used when simulating Pythia events and can be edited according to the user needs.

 ## Physics List